-Cathedral Rock is the most iconic red rock formation in Sedona.
-The famous view is magnificent and awe-inspiring.
+Cathedral Rock in Sedona is not only famous, but it is magnificent and awe-inspiring.
 It is a favorite of visitors to Sedona.
 The most recognizable view of Cathedral Rock is best seen from the Crescent Moon Picnic Area located on Oak Creek at Red Rock Crossing.
 This area is known for swimming and picnicking, but most of all taking photographs.
 Cathedral Rock is the most photographed landmark in Sedona.

 To get to the Crescent Moon Picnic Area, take State Route 89A in West Sedona to Upper Red Rock Loop Road, follow the signs.
 Park hours are from 8am until dusk throughout the year.
 Day use fees apply to vehicles as well as pedestrians and bicyclists.